davidmahbubi/chess-timer/README.md

 ## Contributing

 Contributions are welcome!
-If you have any bug fixes, feature requests, or suggestions, please open an issue on our [GitHub repository](https://github.com/yourusername/chess-timer-app).
+If you have any bug fixes, feature requests, or suggestions, please open an issue on our [GitHub repository](https://github.com/davidmahbubi/chess-timer/tree/main).
 We appreciate your input and help in making this app even better.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://www.mit.edu/~amini/LICENSE.md) file for details.

 ## Contact

-If you have any questions or need assistance, feel free to contact us at chess-timer-support@example.com.
+If you have any questions or need assistance, feel free to contact us at david.mahbubi@icloud.com.

 ## Acknowledgments